Japanese

 More Info

 Two year-long study abroad programs are available in Japan.
 The Asian Studies Program at Kansai Gaidai University in Osaka, Japan is specifically designed for international students for an academic year program of study abroad.
 The program offers courses in Japanese language (all levels) and area studies focusing on Japan and its international role.
-Another academic year study abroad program at Aoyama Gakuin, Tokyo, offers students the challenge of taking courses in the target language, thus it is limited to those who have completed three years of language study at UF, or the equivalent.
+Another academic year study abroad program at Aoyama Gakuin, Tokyo, offers students the challenge of taking courses in the target language as well as courses in English.
 These two programs also offer the option of one semester of study abroad.

 There is a one or two semester study abroad program at Shimane University in Matsue, Japan.
-This program focuses on Japanese language, culture, history, and environment, and is limited to students who have completed three years of language study at UF, or the equivalent.
+This program focuses on Japanese language, culture, history, and environment.
+The number of courses taught in English at Shimane is limited, so four semesters of Japanese study or equivalent before arrival is preferred.
 There is a one or two semester study abroad program at Nagoya University in Nagoya.
 This program is open to students with no previous study of Japanese language and is ideal for students from a variety of majors including the STEM majors as it offers a broad-based English-language curriculum in international studies, biological and physical sciences, and engineering, in addition to courses in Japan studies.
 There is a one or two semester study abroad program at Kyoto University.
 This program is open to all majors.
+There is also a program at Waseda University offered through the Economics department.

-There is one UF faculty-led study abroad program taught during Summer A, which is taught in English and focuses on Japanese culture.
+There is one UF faculty-led study abroad program taught during Summer A, which is taught in English and focuses on Japanese culture: UF in Japan – Japanese Culture in Place.
 It is ideal for students who do not have room in their schedule for semester-long study abroad programs or will not meet the language requirements in time for an exchange program.

 A maximum of 15 credits non-UF overseas study credit may apply to the major.
 Students must have all overseas study credit that will transfer to the major approved by their major advisor.
 JPT 3500 must be taken at UF.
 No substitution is allowed for JPT 3500.